You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 On top of this, pesky things like retroviruses can introduce new genes entirely, effectively writing themselves into a cell’s genome to get the cell to make more retroviruses.

 It’s pretty rare that any of these changes are helpful.
-But over evolutionary timescales, the few helpful changes add up.
+Most often, they just result in a broken gene.
+But over evolutionary timescales, the helpful changes add up.

 slide: plasmids